-Almost all USNA departments offer research or independent study opportunities for midshipmen.
-These can include independent research, capstone, design, or independent study courses.
+All USNA departments offer research or independent study opportunities for midshipmen.
+These can include research, capstone, design, or independent study courses.
 Consult your department's policies to determine how these courses would fit into your matrix or what pre-requisites are required.
 Most independent research courses are designated XX495 (fall) or XX496 (spring), with corresponding honors course equivalents.
 For example, EM495 is the research course offered to mechanical engineering students.

 Below are some examples of midshipman research projects: